• Technical Blog Post

 A predrilled hole might be required prior to installation.
 Drill along the desired angle of the fastener following pre-drilling recommendations from our design guide.
 Do not force the fasteners’ position by using a hammer.
 It may damage them.

-The AW & RW drive bits and drill must be parallel to the fastener axis during installation to avoid stripping the bit or bit seat assuring proper torque transmission.
+The RW drive bits and drill must be parallel to the fastener axis during installation to avoid stripping the bit or bit seat assuring proper torque transmission.

-It is recommended to install MTC self-tapping screws in one continuous run.
+It is recommended to install MTC STSs in one continuous run.
 Restarting fasteners installation, especially long fully threaded ones, can be quite challenging and often yields difficulties.

 Once the fastener is engaged in the wood members, do not apply an excessive downward force on it as it may buckle slender fasteners during installation and alter their direction of installation.

-When completing the fastener installation, it is recommended to slow down the rotation speed of the drills once the fastener head is approximately 1” [25mm] from being seated.
+When completing the fastener installation, it is recommended to slow down the rotation speed of the drills once the fastener head is approximately 1/2 in. [ 12 mm ] from being seated.
 This will help avoid over-torquing the fastener.
+This is especially important in steel-to-wood connections or when using an impact drill.

 If wood splitting is observed during or prior to installation, a qualified design professional must be contacted.
 Observed irregularities such as fastener damage or breakage must always be reported to a qualified design professional.